 There is no upper age limit set for JIPMER 2019 Exam.

-It is another important criteria which the candidates have to fulfil.
+It is another important criteria which the candidates have to fulfill.
 The students applying for the JIPMER 2019 must have passed the qualifying examination in the following manner.

 - The student must have passed their class 12th from a recognized board.
 JIPMER has released the list of all the boards, from where the students are allowed to take the exam.
 The eligible boards are as follows: